FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-factory-requirements.md

 <!-- mdformat off(b/139308852) -->
 *** note
-**NOTE**: If you get an empty response when running the above commands, the Chrome OS Config settings may not have been updated for the Chrome OS board.
+**NOTE**: If you get an empty response when running the above commands, the ChromeOS Config settings may not have been updated for the ChromeOS board.
-See the instructions on [updating Chrome OS Config] for fingerprint.
+See the instructions on [updating ChromeOS Config] for fingerprint.
 ***
 <!-- mdformat on -->